 Following the Scottish Natural Heritage report, environment cabinet secretary Roseanna Cunningham ordered a review of grouse moor management practices, with a view to introducing a licensing scheme for game-shooting estates.

 Roseanna has seen the results of illegal persecution before, and seen the bodies of birds which have been targeted.

 “I don’t want to have to be in a position of looking at more of them.
 I don’t want to have to be in a position of making excuses for people who, frankly, are criminals, because they are acting outside the law,” she says.

 She says the Scottish Government is going to increase sentences for wildlife crime.
 Currently, anyone found guilty of an offence in Scotland could pay a fine of up to £5,000, or face prison for up to six months, or both.

 Ruth Tingay wants to see a total ban on driven grouse moor shooting, but she also wants to be realistic.
 She says: “The bottom line is that we want to see some kind of regulation.
 Because at the moment they’re just getting away with incredibly damaging practices, and have been for some time.”

 When it comes to driven grouse moors, Ruth is playing the long game.
 For the eagles under threat of persecution, licensing could offer a glimmer of hope.
 Alternatively, if licensing fails to protect raptors from persecution, it could pave the way towards a strong argument for banning the practice.

-Watch Chris Packham’s film, The Story of Fred, on the Lush Player, and look out soon for Ruth Tingay’s Lush Summit talk.
+Watch Chris Packham’s film, The Story of Fred, and look out soon for Ruth Tingay’s Lush Summit talk.
 You can also hear Ruth Tingay talk to Charlie Moores about raptor persecution.

 Photo: Fred the golden eagle, courtesy of Ruth Tingay.